-- 35-1.
+- 17-1.
 What is Supported Decision-Making?

-- 35-2.
+- 17-2.
 Advantages of Supported Decision-Making

-- 35-3.
+- 17-3.
 Who Is Considered a Member of the Supportive Community?

-- 35-4.
-How Is Supported Decision-Making Used?

-- 35-5.
+- 17-4.
 Supported Decision-Making Agreements

-- 35-6.
+- 17-5.
 Conclusion

-- 35-7.
-Resources

-35-1.
+17-1.
 What is Supported Decision-Making?

-Supported decision-making is a voluntary process that enables seniors and adults with disabilities to make decisions with the assistance of personally selected members of their supportive community.
+Supported decision-making is a voluntary process that promotes self-determination by enabling seniors and adults with disabilities to make decisions with the assistance of personally selected members of their supportive community.
 The individual identifies a person they trust to assist them with determining the issue that needs to be decided, the choices available, and weighing the pros and cons of the possible outcomes when making such a decision.

-Supported decision-making can be adapted to many different situations, enabling adults with disabilities to have more control over their lives and their futures.
+Supported decision-making can be adapted to many different situations to allow individuals to have more control over their lives and their futures.
 Supported decision-making can be used either: